gndrmnn/nodepool/doc/source/metastatic.rst

              last requested node is deleted to see if new requests arrive for this label before deleting the backing node.
              Set this value to the amount of time in seconds to wait.

+          .. attr:: host-key-checking
+             :type: bool
+             :default: False

+             Whether to validate SSH host keys.
+When true, this helps ensure that nodes are ready to receive SSH connections before they are supplied to the requestor.
+When set to false, nodepool-launcher will not attempt to ssh-keyscan nodes after they are booted.
+Unlike other drivers, this defaults to false here because it is presumed that the backing node has already been checked for connectivity.
+             Enabling it here will cause the launcher to check connectivity each time it allocates a new slot on the backing node, and if a check fails, it will mark the backing node as failed and stop allocating any more slots on that node.

+             .. note:: This value will override the value for :attr:`providers.[metastatic].pools.host-key-checking`.